frank26080115/Shrew-Dual-Brushed-ESC-with-ELRS/Shrew-Lite-Prototype-User-Manual.md

 ## First Test

 Have your radio transmitter powered up and ready to use.
-Power-cycle Shrew-Zero, it should connect to your transmitter, the LED should stay a solid colour, and your transmitter should indicate that it is connected (you might see a RSSI symbol somewhere on your screen).
+Power-cycle Shrew, it should connect to your transmitter, the LED should stay a solid colour, and your transmitter should indicate that it is connected (you might see a RSSI symbol somewhere on your screen).

 ![](docs/imgs/rssi-symbol.png)

 Moving any sticks/channels on the transmitter should make the LED on the Shrew change colour. (experimental feature, ExpressLRS receivers don't typically do this, but Shrew firmware does)

+## Robot Drive Mixing

+I have provided mixes for your transmitter.
+It involves copying a file to your transmitter's microSD card.
+Please see [this page for full details](tx-mixes/readme.md).

+Otherwise, make your own mix however you want, just remember that Motor-A is always channel 1 and Motor-B is always channel 2.

 ## Activating Wi-Fi

-To configure anything on Shrew-Zero, you need to connect to its web-ui via Wi-Fi.
-There are two ways of activating Wi-Fi on Shrew-Zero.
+To configure anything on Shrew, you need to connect to its web-ui via Wi-Fi.

+For the set of prototypes of Shrew-Lite, you have been given a USB power adapter cable.
+This cable supplies your robot with 5V of power.
+Please use this to power up the Shrew-Lite whenever you are trying to use its Wi-Fi functionality. **The prototype firmware will refuse to go into Wi-Fi mode if the voltage is above 5.8V**

+(the 5V power is low enough to avoid an overheating problem, battery voltages above 6V will cause the voltage regulator to overheat while in Wi-Fi mode)

+There are two ways of activating Wi-Fi on Shrew.

  * Powering it up without a transmitter, and then waiting for 60 seconds. (this time period is configurable)
  * Powering it up, connect it to the transmitter, and then using the transmitter's Lua script to activate Wi-Fi.
 This is similar to activating the transmitter's own Wi-Fi, but you use the `[Enable Rx WiFi]` option instead.